sehrishjaved19/Learn_JavaScript/25_Manipulating_DOM_Elements/Notes.md

 ### querySelector
 **querySelector is a versatile method in JavaScript used to access HTML elements within the DOM based on CSS-like selectors.**

+---

+## Manipulating DOM Elements
+**Manipulating elements using the DOM refers to changing the structure, content, attributes, or styles of HTML elements within a web page.**